Thabiie21/LeapYear/README.md

 # LeapYear

-The code is about leap year.
-It basically counts leap years in the decade.
+The code is about counting the leap year in the decade.